-Soaps are molecules in which the two ends have differing properties, one is hydrophilic, that is, it dissolves in water, while the other end is hydrophobic, that is, it dissolves in hydrocarbons.
-When soap is at the surface of water, the hydrophobic 'tail' of soap will not be soluble in water and the soap will align along the surface of water with the ionic end in water and the hydrocarbon 'tail' protruding out of water.
-Inside water, these molecules have a unique orientation that keeps the hydrocarbon portion out of the water.
-This is achieved by forming clusters of molecules in which the hydrophobic tails are in the interior of the cluster and the ionic ends are on the surface of the cluster.
-This formation is called a micelle.
-Soap in the form of a micelle is able to clean, since the oily dirt will be collected in the centre of the micelle.
+Soaps are molecules in which the two ends have different properties one is hydrophilic, that is it dissolves in water, while the other end is hydrophobic, that is it dissolves in hydrocarbons.
+When soap is at the surface of water, the hydrophobic tail' of soap will not be soulble in water and the soap will align the surface of water with the ionic end in water and the hydrocarbon 'tail' protruding out of water.
+Inside water, these molecules have a unique orientation that keeps the hydrocarbon portion out of water.
+This is achieved by forming clusters of molecules in which the hydrophobic tails are in the interior of the cluster and the ionic ends on the surface of the cluster .
+This formation is called micelle.
+Soap in the form of a micelle is able to clean, since the oily dirt will be collected in the center of the micelle.
 The micelles stay in solution as a colloid and will not come together to precipitate because of ion-ion repulsion.
 Thus, the dirt suspended in the micelles is also easily rinsed away.
 The soap micelles are large enough to scatter light.
-Hence a soap solution appears cloudy.
+Hence a soap solution a p p e a r s cloudy.

-Figure 4.13 Effect of soap in cleaning
+Fig. 8.13 Effect of soap on cleaning